Necromorphs: Concept and design

-The team's creative vision is that there is an "improvised terribleness" behind the creation of each Necromorph forms from available corpses: the idea was that the infection has an insidious notion behind what the body needs to become, but is unable to mold it into that vision and thus makes due with what the raw biomass has to offer.
-A major aspect of the team's research for the Necromorph visual design involved the collection of medical, autopsy, and accident photos, which were kept in an office folder labeled "body trauma".
-In an effort to study and reimagine how the individual body parts could be rearranged into something horrific, the team realized that the more they made the Necromorphs "look like normal people who went through something terrible, the deeper the emotional impact".
+The team's creative vision is that there is an "improvised terribleness" behind the creation of each Necromorph forms from available corpses.
+The idea was that the infection has an insidious notion behind what the body needs to become but is unable to mold it into that vision and thus makes do with what the raw biomass has to offer.
+A major aspect of the team's research for the Necromorphs' visual design involved the collection of medical, autopsy, and accident photos, which were kept in an office folder labeled "body trauma".
+In an effort to study and reimagine how the individual body parts could be rearranged into something horrific, the team realized that the more they made the Necromorphs "look like normal people who went through something terrible, the deeper the emotional impact."
 The Slashers in particular became more human-looking compared to initial designs in later iterations; recognizing the need for more variety with the Slashers' look, Wanat attempted to come up with new ways to differentiate each design variant and allow them to feel unique.
 From their research, the designers came up with grotesque features based on actual human anatomy: a signature hook for each individual form may include bat-like wings, large bladed arms, or tentacles that spit spikes, but all of the hideous add-ons are based on actual human anatomy.
 For coloration, Milham explained that the designers drew from a combination of hues humanity would associate with infection and bodily organs, such as olive green, ochre, purple, and off-white.

-The first game’s deserted space station setting and the variety of creature designs conceived by the artistic team led to the creation of a diverse range of levels for the player to encounter and engage the Necromorphs.
+The first game's derelict spaceship setting and the variety of creature designs conceived by the artistic team led to the creation of a diverse range of levels for the player to encounter and engage the Necromorphs.
 This necessitates the constant refinement of the enemy 3D models over time, as well as the redesign of individual Necromorph types to enable their character models to interact effectively with their environment.
-As an example, the Leapers are presented as a low, horizontal target which took up a significant amount of space on the floor: from the initial design of a fairly large creature composed of multiple bodies, the Leaper was downsized to a smaller, simpler design based on the upper torso of a single human body to allow the character model easier access to navigate spaces within in-game levels.
-Other creatures have different needs: the Lurker need flat walls to path along, whereas Slashers needed to be able to pass around one another to reach the player character.
+As an example, the Leapers are presented as a low, horizontal target which took up a significant amount of space on the floor.
+From the initial design of a fairly large creature composed of multiple bodies, the Leaper was downsized to a smaller, simpler design based on the upper torso of a single human body to allow the character model easier access to navigate spaces within in-game levels.
+Other creatures have different needs: the Lurker needed flat walls to pathfind along, whereas Slashers needed to be able to pass around one another to reach the player character.